egorelik93/PLBlog/NewLang.md

 Note that *function* here really means an `FnMut`; a function that could only be called once would not be a useful Signal.
 Accepting a `DStream` of requests means that this time-varying function can be called multiple times, as long as the time in question is monotonically increasing.

 My hypothesis is that linearity and order constraints would allow for presenting an interface close to classic/continuous FRP but that disallows space leaks.

+`DSink<T>` may be logically equivalent to `DSignal<&out T>`.

 ## [Skipping a bit]